Rumzie01/CarlaCustomProject/README.md

 pip3 install --user setuptools pip3 install --user wheel
+- Also make sure you have python PATH variable in your windows env variables and that it's pointing to correct python version.

 - VS 2019 (with all the tools you would normally install for a unreal engine project, you can reference engine install guide)
 - VS 2022 (with all the tools you would normally install for a unreal engine project, you can reference engine install guide)